raghavthakar/drone_experiments/README.md

-# drone_nav
+# drone_experiments
-Implement various path finding and navigation algorithms on drones.
+Implement and experiment with various algorithms and techniques on drones.